Key Stage 3 subjects

 Hindu belief and practice

-In this unit, students will be guided though the nature of Hindu belief and practice- from the formation of the religion to Hindu beliefs about God.
+In this unit, students will be guided through the nature of Hindu belief and practice- from the formation of the religion to Hindu beliefs about God.
 They will then consider the role of the scriptures to Hindu worship and practice as well as the contribution made by Hindus to the cultural life of Great Britain.

 The Qur’an and other sources of authority in Islam